 The fundamental mistake I had always made—and that she had, in fairness, always led me to make—was this: Margo was not a miracle.
 She was not an adventure.
 She was not a fine and precious thing.
 She was a girl.

 I mean, really?
 To end a story with such a message is just pathetic – if anything, the story should begin with it.
 Do we really need a whole book (as well as a film) to explain to teenagers that girls are not some magical creatures?
 That they’re no less complex, no less troubled, no less awkward than guys?
 And if we really need books and movies that decipher our magical characteristics, why not tell the story from Margo’s perspective?
 Why do we need to watch a lifeless teenager obsess over the troubled popular girl if we could instead be introduced to her troubles up-close?
 If we could be let into her world, get introduced to her problems, frustrations, her aspirations?

 Even though Cara Delevingne does a surprisingly good job at portraying Margo, such a small role just isn’t enough to carry a whole movie through.
-And while I otherwise like Wolff, he really hadn’t had enough to work with here, since his role was sort of a male equivalent to Kristen Stewart’s Bella Swan.
-But what bothered me the most was a poorly constructed story that would probably work much better with Margo at the centre.
+And while I otherwise like Wolff, he really hadn’t had enough to work with here, since his character was a male equivalent to Kristen Stewart’s Bella Swan.
+What bothered me the most, however, was a poorly constructed story that would probably work much better with Margo at the centre.